ropensci-org/roblog/README.md

 #>        should be {{< tweet "1200040510540386304">}},
 #> {{< tweet "969442252610191361">}}
 #>
-#> A bit more work is needed on this wondrous post draft!
+#> A bit more work is needed on this amazing post draft!

 path2 <- system.file(file.path("examples", "bad-no-alt2.md"),
                                          package = "roblog")